Disclaimer: As an Amazon affiliate, I may earn a small percentage from qualifying purchases. This is at no extra cost to you. Learn more here.

 Again, this is a question that needs to be answered thoroughly.
 You can do it with PSI Turncrafter as well as heavyweight lathes like Powermatic also.

-But in most cases, pen turners use mini lathes for turning pens and miniatures.
+But in most cases, pen turners use a mini lathe to turn a pen and miniatures.
 There are pioneer brands like Pen State Industry, who are leading the wood lathe industry pen turners.

 Here you can check my comprehensive review on some of the best mini wood lathes.
 They will be adequate to handle any of your light and mini woodturning projects.